ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 - The mileage for the next maintenance was reached (by tracked parameter).
 - The asset was purchased second hand and one initial maintenance should be scheduled after up to 20 days (manually planned).

-Each of the above represents a ***Managed asset maintenance schedules***.
-They can be both manually entered or automatically planned.
+Each of the above represents a **maintenance schedule** which can be both manually entered or automatically planned.

 > [!NOTE]
 > Emergency repair is not planned and it is not considered scheduled maintenance. <br> Emergency repairs are directly processed through **maintenance orders**.